-EliteSingles psychologist Salama Marine says that singles love those who love books because "people look for those who have interesting hobbies – and reading is one of them.
+According to EliteSingles psychologist Salama Marine, there are a variety of reasons why singles love those who love books but, chiefly, it’s because ‘’people look for those who have interesting hobbies – and reading is one of them.
 Why?
 Because a great book leads to great discussions.’’
-She goes on to add ‘’also, your taste in books can highlight aspects of your personality: are you curious, romantic, dreamy?
-By sharing your tastes you can show and share your inner world."
+She adds ‘’also, your taste in books can highlight aspects of your personality: are you curious, romantic, dreamy?
+By sharing your tastes you can show and share your inner world.’’4

 Of course, the book love could be down to one simple thing: like is attracted to like.
 And, as it turns out, what the British like is books.
 In fact, Britain is a nation of book worms.
 As the survey revealed, a whopping 93% of Brits like to read for pleasure and, what’s more, just 2% of Brits surveyed consider readers (and reading) to be boring.
 Salama says that this popularity shows that ‘’reading is an easy passion to share with [your] partner’’ – which makes it the kind of common ground that cements a great relationship!